 3. Story Time at the library – I know, I know, this was on my other list too – but it really belongs better on this list, because it’s a GREAT idea for getting out each week, exposing your children to books, and meeting other people in your local community.
 Ours has a summer reading club that provides prizes for the kids each week – and the story time for infants and toddlers is filled with lots of songs and puppets, too.
 It’s a really fun experience for them.

-4. Michaels offers free demos and events; some are completely free.
-Some require a purchase, but are still inexpensive.
+4. Michaels offers free demos and events; some are completely free, like this Father’s Day Card:

 5. Vacation Bible School: Most churches offer one at some point during the summer, and these usually last about a week.
 I always grew up with them being each weeknight, but some now are during the day too.
 I have a lot of fond memories of going to VBS – we’d sing fun songs and we always did crafts, too.
 Check around to find schedules for your local churches.
 Often they’ll be scheduled for different weeks and it’ll work out for you to take your child to more than one.